laravel-enso/VueComponents/README.md

 #### Bulma
 - `Card`, a multi purpose container
 - `Dropdown`, a simple dropdown
-- `Modal`, an ultra light modal component
+- `Modal`, an ultra light and smart modal component
 - `Overlay`, an overlay container
 - `Paginate`, a simple to use and powerful pagination module
 - `Popover`, a basic dual option popover useful for confirming actions